SlithyMatt/x16-xci/example/APPENDIX.md

 end_anim
 ```

 This trigger is for "walking" to the sidewalk area in front of the garage door.
 The sequence is completely taken up with a sub-sequence that only executes if the avatar is not already in front of the garage.
-If the avatar is not in front of Izzy's, it must be just outside of the car, so the it will need to move 164 pixels to the left.
+If the avatar is just outside of the car, it will need to move 164 pixels to the left.
 If it is in front of Izzy's, it only has to move 108 pixels, but the frame sequence needs to re-established as the avatar might be turned to the right.
 In all cases, the ```near_garage``` state will be true and ```near_izzys``` will be false by the end of the sequence.

 ```
 tool_trigger run  4 19  10 21
 if_not near_garage
-if_not near_izzys
+if near_car
+clear_state near_car
 sprite_move 1  2  82  -2 0
 wait 164
 set_state near_garage